-Samsung's Galaxy S8 sits at the top of our list of the best phones for 2017, but do the recently released iPhone 8, iPhone X and soon-to-arrive Google Pixel 2 have the potential to topple it?
+Samsung's Galaxy S8 sits at the top of our list of the best phones for 2017, but do the recently released iPhone 8, iPhone X and new Google Pixel 2 have the potential to topple it?
 We'll be adding these reviews to our round-up in due course.

-You can also see our hand-picked Best Phone Deals
+You can also see our hand-picked Best Phone Deals.

 Your buying guide for the best phones in 2017

 When choosing a phone you probably have a mixture of these factors on your list: build quality and design, ease of use, features, performance and value.

 Generally speaking a flagship phone will cost between £500- and £600 but can be close to £800 in 2017 (we're talking starting price), or between £40- and £50 per month if you buy a phone on a contract.